-Date Task January 31 HHPM and SPM provide quarterly program reports to the SFPUC.
+Date Task January 31 HHPM and SPM provide quarterly program reports to the . , SFPUC.
 February 28 HHPM provides annual reports for the SWP and ES programs to the SFPUC.
 The reports cover the work performed during the prior calendar year.
-March Quarterly coordination meeting in YNP to discuss the Source Water Protection program, Environmental Stewardship program, and the sanitary survey which occurs in Yosemite.
-HHPM coordinates the program reviews; SFPUC coordinates the Sanitary Survey Review.
+March Quarterly coordination meeting in YNP to discuss the Source Water Protection program, Environmental Stewardship program, • and the sanitary survey which occurs in Yosemite.
+HHPM coordinates the program reviews; SFPUC coordinates the • Sanitary Survey Review.
 April 30 HHPM and SPM provide quarterly program reports to the SFPUC.
-May Quarterly coordination meeting and the annual SFPUC-NPS communication meeting in Moccasin.
-July 1 NPS invoices the SFPUC for the current (i.e. new) fiscal year for each of the three programs plus the program management element outlined in this Agreement.
+May Quarterly coordination meeting and the annual SFPUC-NPS 1,120 communication meeting in Moccasin.
+July 1 NPS invoices the SFRUC for the current (i.e. new) fiscal year for oury r each of the three programs plus the program management element outlined in this Agreement.
 This is for the final work plan funded by the SFPUC.
 Each core task and special project will be invoiced annually, at the start of the SFPUC fiscal year, for the full year work plan as a lump sum.
-The only exception will be funds for Direct Services to address unforeseen or extraordinary events, which will be invoiced as needed and after written concurrence from the HHWP Division Manager.
+The only exception will be funds for Direct Services to address unforeseen or extraordinary events, which will be invoiced as needed and after written concurrence from the HHWP Division Manager. concurrence from the fift wit Division withinger.
 SFPUC payment is due to the NPS for the current fiscal year by August 1.
-July 31 HHPM and SPM provide quarterly program reports to the SFPUC.
-August Quarterly coordination meeting and, on odd-numbered years, budget review meeting in Moccasin.
-September 1 (odd-numbered years) The HHPM and SPM provide the preliminary budget proposal for each program for the following two SFPUC fiscal years by September 1.
-September 30 (odd-numbered years) NPS and SFPUC meet as required in September to review proposed new core tasks or special projects, review changes to existing core tasks or special projects, and agree on the final NPS budget proposals to SFPUC.
-SFPUC provides final comments on preliminary budget proposals for each program to NPS by September 30.
+July 31 HHPM and SPM provide quarterly program reports to the 3017 51 SFPUC.
+August Quarterly coordination meeting and, on odd-numbered years, Tragage budget review meeting in Moccasin.
+September 1 The HHPM and SPM provide the preliminary budget proposal for (odd-numbered) each program for the following two SFPUC fiscal years by years) September 1. years) beganner i.
+September 30 NPS and SFPUC meet as required in September to review (odd-numbered proposed new core tasks or special projects, review changes to years) existing core tasks or special projects, and agree on the final NPS years) budget proposals to SFPUC.
+SEPLIC provides final comments on preliminary hydrot proposels SFPUC provides final comments on preliminary budget proposals for each program to NPS by September 20 for each program to NPS by September 30.